Soivi/www.soivi.net/docs/_posts/2013-11-08-installing-apache-and-php-with-puppet-module.md

 Create folders and make init.pp file

-{% highlight shell %}$ mkdir -p puppet/modules/apache2/manifests
+{% highlight shell %}
+$ mkdir -p puppet/modules/apache2/manifests
 $ cd puppet/
+$ nano modules/apache2/manifests/init.pp
-$ nano modules/apache2/manifests/init.pp{% endhighlight %}
+{% endhighlight %}

 Add package, service and files in to init.pp.
 Package is installing Apache.
 Files will create symlinks.
 This is obligatory if you want to use user directories.
 Files modify a2enmod so it's enabling userdirs.
 When Apache is installed and symlinks are created.
 Service is checking your Apache is really started and running.
 If Apache isn't running service will start it.

-{% highlight shell %}class apache2 {
+{% highlight shell %}
+class apache2 {
         package {'apache2':
                 ensure => present,
         }